 4. Share updates

 It's the ease of access that is so appealing.
 Let's say you are offering a summer sale of 50% off all products on your website.
-By the time your email notification enters their mailbox, it has already been carefully filed into the junk tab.
-SMS is more intimate and has a more personal vibe than emails.
+By the time your email notification enters their mailbox, it has probably already been carefully filed into the junk tab.
+SMS is more direct and intimate and has a more personal vibe than emails.

 How many times does the average Joe sift through emails per day?
 Not a lot because—let's be honest—it gets boring.
 However, more than half of all Americans check their phones 344 times a day.
 The power of business exposure lies within the mobile, and text messaging is a hassle-free and more organic way to connect to your target audience.

 Linking content via SMS is a must in this age if you want to expand and grow, and utilising our tips will enable you to add a powerful tool to your SMS marketing strategy.